Faculty Staff and roles

 Mrs S Kelly, Director of Learning for Science

 Mr J Kendrick-Ericson Teacher of Science

-Ms C Holden, Assistant Teacher
+Ms C Holden, Teaching Assistant in Science

 Mrs S Hoskins, Cover Supervisor